AmiroooTheWalnut/CS433533_F2023_a02_UG/README.md

 Course: CS433
 Date: Feb.
 [16], 2023

+**The sample video is just a demo, please read the instructions on Overleaf carefully to implement your code.

 **PLEASE UPDATE THIS README TO INCLUDE:**
 * a text description of how to run your program,
 * document any idiosyncrasies, behaviors, or bugs of note that you want us to be aware of when grading, and